9.4 Interviewing, Observation, Collateral Data, and Diagnosis

 Standardized measuresSeverity, comparison data, screening, progressUse only within the measure's intended purpose and limits.

 Diagnosis requires more than matching a few symptoms.
-A psychologist considers duration, distress, impairment, exclusion criteria, medical and substance factors, trauma history, developmental course, cultural meaning, and differential diagnoses.
-The strongest Part 2 answer often delays final diagnosis when the facts are insufficient, while still addressing urgent needs.
-For example, a client with new hallucinations may need risk assessment and medical or substance evaluation before a stable psychiatric formulation is complete.
+A psychologist weighs duration, distress, impairment, exclusion criteria, medical and substance factors, trauma history, developmental course, cultural meaning, and competing differential diagnoses.
+The DSM-5-TR Cultural Formulation Interview is a structured aid for assessing how culture shapes the presentation, explanatory models, and help-seeking.
+The strongest Part 2 answer often defers a final diagnosis when facts are insufficient, while still addressing urgent needs.

 Communication is part of diagnosis.
-A diagnostic label can affect identity, services, insurance, legal decisions, and treatment expectations.
-The psychologist should communicate findings in language the client can understand, distinguish diagnosis from personal judgment, describe uncertainty when present, and connect the conclusion to a plan.
-If culture or language affects interpretation, that limitation should be addressed rather than hidden.
+A diagnostic label can affect identity, services, insurance, legal outcomes, and treatment expectations.
+The psychologist should convey findings in language the client can understand, distinguish diagnosis from personal judgment, describe uncertainty when present, and connect the conclusion to a plan.
+If culture or language affected interpretation, that limitation belongs in the feedback and the report rather than hidden.

 Diagnostic integration checklist: